ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    * The **second** rollup policy aggregates data **from the first rollup time series**.
    * And so on: each additional rollup policy aggregates data from the time series that precedes it.

+{NOTE: }

-* Each policy aggregation time must be greater than the aggregation time set for the previous policy.
+* The Aggregation Time set by each policy must be **greater** than the aggregation time set for the previous policy.
+* The Aggregation Time **cannot exceed** the Retention Period defined for the previous time series.
+{NOTE/}

 !["Rollup Policies for Rollup Time Series"](images/time-series-settings-09_rollup-time-series.png "Rollup Policies for Rollup Time Series")